numerai/numerai-cli/README.md

 3. Docker setup on your machine
 4. Python3 (your model code doesn't have to use Python3, but this CLI tool needs it)

+This project has been tested and found working on OSX, Windows 10, and Ubuntu 18.04

 ### AWS

 You need to signup for AWS and create an administrative IAM user